Back to Dealing with Cold Sores articles

 Stage 2: Blister Breakout

-Within 48 hours, a cold sore blister may appear around your mouth or lips, though you can get them anywhere on your face, including around your nose.
-A cold sore results in a swollen lip as the blister develops.
+Within 48 hours,2 a cold sore blister may appear around your mouth or lips (though you can get them anywhere on your face, including around your nose).1 A cold sore results in a swollen lip as the blister develops.1 Never squeeze the blister as this can help spread the virus through touch.
+The bumps may grow and multiply and can be painful, too.1

 TIP